 Rick founded and leads the KH Moon Center for a Functioning Society, and previously served as Executive Director of the Drucker Institute from its founding in 2007 until early 2016.
 He is a regular contributor to Fast Company, where his commentary was recognized by the Society for Advancing Business Editing and Writing with its Best in Business award for 2018.
 He has also written about management and leadership for Fortune, Time, Forbes and Businessweek.
 His latest book, The End of Loyalty: The Rise and Fall of Good Jobs in America was published by PublicAffairs in 2017.
 It was a finalist for the Los Angeles Times Book Prize in current interest and was named one of the best books of the year by strategy+business.
 A collection of his columns, What Would Drucker Do Now?, was published by McGraw-Hill in 2011.
 He’s also the editor of The Drucker Lectures: Essential Lessons on Management, Society, and Economy (McGraw-Hill, 2010) and Drucker: A Life in Pictures (McGraw-Hill, 2013).
 Before joining the Institute, Rick worked for two decades in newspapers.
 He began his career at The Wall Street Journal, where he served in a variety of positions, including White House correspondent and founding editor of the paper’s weekly California section.
 He joined the Los Angeles Times in 2002 as business editor and, in that role, helped shape “The Wal-Mart Effect,” which won the 2004 Pulitzer Prize for National Reporting.
 Rick later became editor of the newspaper’s Sunday magazine, West.
 Rick’s book, Obscene in the Extreme: The Burning and Banning of John Steinbeck’s The Grapes of Wrath, was published by PublicAffairs in 2008.
 It was one of the Los Angeles Times’s 25 favorite nonfiction books of the year, as well as a finalist for the Los Angeles Times Book Prize in history and a PEN USA Literary Award.
 Rick is the co-author, with Mark Arax, of the best-seller The King of California: J.G.
 Boswell and the Making of a Secret American Empire, which was selected as one of the 10 best books of 2003 by the San Francisco Chronicle and one of the 10 best nonfiction books of the year by the Los Angeles Times.
 It also won, among other honors, a California Book Award and the William Saroyan International Prize for Writing.
-Rick serves on the boards of the California Institute of Advanced Management and the progressive publication Capital & Main.
+Rick serves on the boards of the employee benefit company California Harvesters Inc., the California Institute of Advanced Management and the progressive publication Capital & Main.
 For two years, Rick was an Irvine Senior Fellow at the New America Foundation, a nonpartisan public policy think tank.